The Shareholder Rights and Activism Review: South Africa

 i Ability to influence shareholders' meetings and approvals

 Shareholders are entitled to attend, speak at and vote at a meeting, either themselves or via proxy.
 This allows shareholders to ask difficult questions of directors, express their views or lobby support from other shareholders for a particular agenda (e.g., a 'vote no' campaign).
+Activists will often push their agendas in mainstream and social media.

 Shareholders have the ability to requisition a shareholders' meeting by delivering signed demands to the company, specifying the purpose for which the meeting is proposed.
 If the company receives, in aggregate, demands from holders of at least 10 per cent of the voting rights entitled to be exercised in relation to the matter proposed, it must call a meeting unless the company or another shareholder successfully applies to court to set aside the demand on the grounds that it seeks only to reconsider a matter that has already been decided by shareholders, or is frivolous or vexatious.